framesjs/frames.js/templates/next-starter-with-examples/README.md

-# Frames.js Starter Kit with examples
+# Frames.js Starter Kit

-This is a boilerplate template to get started quickly with `frames.js`
+This is a boilerplate repo to get started quickly with `frames.js`

 ## Quickstart

 If running from the frames.js repository itself:

 - Run `yarn` from the repository root
-- Run `cd templates/next-starter-with-examples`
+- Run `cd examples/framesjs-starter`

 1. Install dependencies `yarn install`

-2. Run `yarn dev` to run the server and debugger, this will also open the debugger automatically in your browser.
+2. Run the dev server `yarn dev`

 3. Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

 4. Edit `app/page.tsx`

-5. Visit [http://localhost:3000/examples](http://localhost:3000/examples) to see the list of examples.
+5. Visit [http://localhost:3000/debug](http://localhost:3000/debug) to debug your frame.

 6. (Optional) To use a real signer (costs warps), copy `.env.sample` to `.env` and fill in the env variables following the comments provided